 The plaintiff sought in discovery communications between Textron, Inc.’s in-house lawyer and RJL personnel created during the HSE investigation.
 Textron asserted that RJL was a joint client of Textron’s in-house counsel and, therefore, the attorney–client privilege protected these communications from discovery.

 I commend for your review the Textron in-house counsel affidavit, available here, because it adequately covered all of the elements to establish the joint-client doctrine and the corporate attorney–client privilege.
 The lawyer explained the Textron–RJL relationship and that RJL “engage[d] [him] to provide legal advice and counsel” related to the UK accident and the HSE investigation.

-Regarding the communications, the in-house lawyer covered all of the necessary elements to establish the attorney–client privilege, stating that he was Assistant General Counsel at the time and provided “professional legal services to and represented the legal interests of” RJL and Textron.
+Regarding the communications, the in-house lawyer covered all of the necessary elements to establish the attorney–client privilege.
+He stated that he was Assistant General Counsel at the time and provided “professional legal services to and represented the legal interests of” RJL and Textron.
 And as to the specific emails at issue, the lawyer persuasively stated that they “were confidential, and intended to remain confidential, and were made for the primary purpose of securing professional legal services” to RJL.

 In this diversity case, the court correctly held that state privilege law supplies the rule of decision, and then applied Texas’s attorney–client privilege set forth in Tex.
 R. Evid.
 503(b).
 On a side note, it appears that neither the parties nor the court addressed whether Texas’s conflict-of-laws rules mandated application of UK privilege law.